 At the end of the holiday many guests choose a late return to the UK in order to enjoy another full day in Morzine.
 If you take this option please note that the transfer to Geneva will leave Morzine about 4 hours before your flight departure time.
 If you wish to return earlier in the day we suggest you choose a flight departing after 11:00 at the earliest.

-Arrivals by train
+Arrivals by train to Geneva

 All train services arrive into Geneva International Cornavin station in the centre of Geneva.
 You will need to book or buy the short additional rail or bus journey which connects to the station at Geneva airport.
 The airport station is situated close to arrivals hall so you just need to take the lift up one level to rendezvous with the transfer driver.
 If you choose the bus service it stops right outside the arrivals hall.